geoguide/lisk-dapps-docs/EnvironmentSetup.md

     -V, --version  output the version number
 ```

 Congratulations!
-We are now ready to create our first dapp!
-Let's continue with the [next tutorial](/documentation?i=lisk-dapps-docs/BasicDapp).
+We are now ready to create our first app!
+Let's continue with the [next tutorial](/documentation?i=lisk-apps-docs/BasicApp).